jasonsahl/wgfast/README.md

 SNP matrix.

 ####Installation####
 1. To install, enter the wgfast directory and type the command below.
-If you don't have suo privileges, install to base directory using --prefix: sudo python setup.py install
+If you don't have sudo privileges, install to base directory using --prefix: sudo python setup.py install
 2. Open the script (wgfast.py) with a text editor and change the path to your WG-FAST installation directory.